 It is heat-resistant and durable with 95% light transmittance.
 This ensures the high stability of UV lights.
 Sheets have a protective film and their thickness is much better as compared to many other brands.

 Elegoo is quite well-respected as most people know, so you can be sure to receive high quality products from their Amazon store.
-They currently have a rating of 4.8/5.0 which is excellent!
+At time of writing, they have a rating of 4.8/5.0 which is excellent!

 Get yourself 5Pcs of Elegoo FEP Release Film from Amazon today.